 The Secret to Perfect Images

 So, how does it work?
-Basically, the way the binding is constructed means that when you open a page the book is able to open fully, thus presenting the two pages as one continuous surface.
+Basically, the way the binding is constructed means that when you open a page the book is able to open fully, thus presenting the two pages as one continuous surface (hence the term layflat binding).
 This is achieved by having an inner ‘floating’ spine, in addition to the spine of the outer cover.
 This inner spine can move freely to allow total flexibility—see the image below.

 The internal pages are laminated together to form a hinged spine.
 The inner block is then glued firmly to the cover using the first and last leaves, allowing it to move freely.